-help command List the help file for the function command.
-For example, to get help on the sine function, type help sin.

-demo Lists all the demonstration programs that Matlab came with-This is fun to look at.
+doc command List the help file for the function command.
+For example, to get help on the sine function, type doc sin.
+Also available: help demo Lists all the demonstration programs that Matlab came with- This is fun to look at.
 We don't have all of them; you can go to Matlab's website to look at more: www.mathworks.com.